 EYFS - EARLY YEARS FOUNDATION STAGE CURRICULUM

-The school follows the early years foundation curriculum with its focus on learning through play and direct teaching of key skills.
-The curriculum focuses on games and activities, investigations and directed tasks across seven curriculum areas.
+The school follows the early years foundation curriculum with its focus on learning through play and direct teaching of key skills alongside the DRET EYFS taught curriculum.
+The curriculum focuses on games and activities, investigations and directed tasks across the seven Educational programmes.

 ‘Key Worker’ System